NicholasRabbit/C-Code/Reading Notes/Rading Notes of The C Programming Language.md

 2. The prototype of a function can be declared first, the definition of this function can be written later.

+   In addition, the return type is `int` if it is not explicitly declared.
+Accordingly, if the return type of a function were `int`, it could be omitted.

    ```c
    int power(int m, int n);  // Prototype of 'power'